tomthornt0n/lcddl/README.md

 # LCDDL

-LCDDL is a small utility to allow for compile time type introspection in languages such as C.
+LCDDL is a structured text format and accompanying C library to parse it, originally designed with the intention of being used to facilitate metaprogramming and compile-time type introspection in C.

-It parses a simple format which describes a series of declarations into a corresponding AST, which it then passes to a custom user layer, where this data can be used for whatever your project requires.
+The format is designed such that it can be aesthetically similar to C declarations, however it can be used to encode any kind of data.

 LCDDL was recently rewritten.
 The old version is available on the `legacy` branch.